moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/image-pipeline.md

 ## Dockerfile

 A `Dockerfile` is a text file that contains the commands used to build a Docker image.
 It starts with a `FROM` directive, which specifies the [parent image](https://docs.docker.com/glossary/#parent-image) that your image is based on.
 Each subsequent declaration in the Dockerfile modifies this parent image.
-We have a range of parent images to chose from, including R images for running R code.
+We have a range of parent images to chose from.
+R images have specific needs and you can base your Dockerfile on [airflow-sh-location](https://github.com/moj-analytical-services/airflow-sh-location/blob/master/Dockerfile).
+Alternatively you can wait until (template-airflow-r)[under construction] is ready.

 You can use the same Docker image for multiple tasks by passing an environment variable.
 In the [use\_kubernetes\_pod\_operator.py](https://github.com/moj-analytical-services/airflow/blob/main/environments/dev/dags/examples/use_kubernetes_pod_operators.py) example, we pass in the environment variable “write” and “copy” to first write to S3, then copy the file across, using the same `"template-airflow-python"` image.